Variomatic: Differential

 With the DAF 600 - 55, each rear wheel was propelled individually by a pair of conical drums and drive belt with the effect of a limited-slip differential: if a drive wheel on slippery road revs up, the other wheel can still transfer the full torque.
-This results in unusually good traction characteristics, which were also a reason for the successes of the DAFs in rallies.
+This results in unusually good traction characteristics, which were also a reason for the successes of the DAFs in rallying.
 There were several disadvantages that accompanied the lack of a true differential gear.
 Although each belt could settle (independent of the other) into its optimum position, thus allowing for wheel speed variation, the system was slow to operate and depended on the pulleys being turned.
 This led to rapid tire wear and placed stress on other transmission components.
 Snapped drive shafts were common.
 Low-speed handling in icy conditions was interesting as the system tended to drive the car forward against the influence of the steered wheels.
 Later cars, the 46, 66, and Volvo variants were fitted with a differentially geared axle.
 A version with a differential was developed by Williams in the 1993 Williams FW15C CVT Formula One car, but it was banned before being raced.
 In testing there were problems with the heat production.